 There was a huge choice of teas and we were offered refills on every layer of the tea tray.
 I was told that some of the pastries were favourites of Her Late Majesty The Queen, who was a frequent visitor to The Goring.

 The service is incredibly attentive here but not at all intrusive.
 An equally elegant experience to The Ritz, the dress code is much more relaxed at The Goring.
-I would encourage stylish smart casual attire but I even saw people in jeans.
+I would encourage stylish smart casual attire and you can absolutely dress up, but I even saw people in jeans.

 The Corinthia Hotel